 Let’s take a look at three common conditions that are caused, at least in part, due to technology use.

-When you’re using a handheld device like a cell phone or tablet, you typically lean forward and hunch up your shoulders.
-Because your neck and shoulders are angled oddly, your entire upper body is strained.
+When using a handheld device like a cell phone or tablet, you typically lean forward and hunch up your shoulders.
+Because your neck and shoulders are angled oddly, your upper body is strained.

 So, what can you do to ease the strain?
 Well, it’s a good rule of thumb to look away from your device at least every five minutes.
-You can also try to improve your posture while texting by bringing the phone up to eye level, rather than looking down at it.
+You can also try to improve your posture while texting by bringing the phone to eye level rather than looking down at it.

 Smartphone thumb is actually tendinitis of the thumb, which historically was really only seen in factory workers.
 Today, it’s much more common.